pkp/pkp-docs/admin-guide/3.3/en/troubleshooting.md

 #### Common Problem #1: Latin1 table definitions with UTF8 data

-During migration from another institution you may receive a MySQL dump that includes table definitions that are set to latin1 (i.e. CREATE TABLE access\_keys … DEFAULT CHARSET=latin1) even though the actual data saved in the tables is UTF8.
-You can config.inc.php on the original server to confirm if this is the case: if client\_charset = utf-8 in config.inc.php then data will be stored as UTF8 in the database.
+During migration from another institution you may receive a MySQL dump that includes table definitions that are set to latin1 (i.e. `CREATE TABLE access_keys … DEFAULT CHARSET=latin1`) even though the actual data saved in the tables is UTF8.
+You can check the `config.inc.php` on the original server to confirm if this is the case: if `client_charset = utf-8` in `config.inc.php` then data will be stored as UTF-8 in the database.

-By default, journals on our servers are correctly configured to use UTF8 settings throughout the database and config.inc.php.
+By default, journals on our servers are correctly configured to use UTF8 settings throughout the database and `config.inc.php`.
 Importing a mismatched database with Latin1 table definitions and UTF8 data will result in character display issues in OJS.

 The following conversion steps and import process can be used to resolve these issues:

-Conversion steps:
+##### Conversion steps

 * ask for a latin1 mysql dump with `--default-character-encoding=latin1 --result-file=dump.latin1.sql`
 * open `dump.latin.sql` in vim
 * remove 'SET NAMES latin1' from the top of the file
 * replace latin1 table definitions with utf8 table definitions via `:%s/CHARSET=latin1/CHARSET=utf8/g`
-* set the file encoding for the file to utf8 via `:set fileencoding=utf8`
+* set the file encoding for the file to utf8 via `:set fileencoding=utf-8`
 * save the file to a new filename via `:w dump.utf8.sql`

-Import steps:
+##### Import steps

-* create a clean utf8 database: `CREATE DATABASE import\_ojs DEFAULT CHARSET utf8;`
+* create a clean utf8 database: `CREATE DATABASE import_ojs DEFAULT CHARSET utf8;`
-* switch to the new db: `USE import\_ojs`
+* switch to the new db: `USE import_ojs`
 * set everything to utf8: `SET NAMES utf8;`
 * import the converted dump: `SOURCE dump.utf8.sql;`

-... and so on, replacing "article\_settings" with the table you need to clean up, and "setting\_value" with the column in the table needing cleanup.
+... and so on, replacing "article_settings" with the table you need to clean up, and "setting_value" with the column in the table needing cleanup.

 #### Common Problem #2: double-quotes with encoding issue on DUMP files